mmazzarolo/react-native-universal-monorepo/README.md

 - `yarn macos:xcode`: Open the macOS app on XCode
 - `yarn web:start`: Start developing the web app
 - `yarn web:build`: Create a production build of the web app
-- `yarn electron:start`: Start developing the electron app
+- `yarn electron:start`: Start developing the Electron app
-- `yarn electron:package:mac`: Package the production binary of the electron app for macOS
+- `yarn electron:package:mac`: Package the production binary of the Electron app for macOS
-- `yarn electron:package:win`: Package the production binary of the electron app for windows
+- `yarn electron:package:win`: Package the production binary of the Electron app for windows
-- `yarn electron:package:linux`: Package the production binary of the electron app for linux
+- `yarn electron:package:linux`: Package the production binary of the Electron app for linux
 - `yarn browser-ext:start`: Start developing the browser extension
 - `yarn browser-ext:build`: Create a production build of the browser extension
-- `yarn windows:metro`: Start the metro server for windows
+- `yarn windows:metro`: Start the metro server for Windows
-- `yarn windows:start`: Start developing the windows app
+- `yarn windows:start`: Start developing the Windows app
+- `yarn tv:android:metro`: Start the metro server for Android TV
+- `yarn tv:android:start`: Start developing the Android TV app
+- `yarn tv:android:studio`: Open the Android TV app in Android Studio
+- `yarn tv:tvos:metro`: Start the metro server for tvOS
+- `yarn tv:tvos:start`: Start developing the tvOS app
+- `yarn tv:tvos:xcode`: Open the tvOS app in XCode
+- `yarn tv:tvos:pods`: Install tvOS cocoapods dependencies
+- `yarn next:start`: Start the Next.js app
+- `yarn next:build`: Build the Next.js app
+- `yarn next:serve`: Serve the Next.js app build

 Other commands (we use [ultra-runner](https://github.com/folke/ultra-runner) to run these commands on all workspaces):